Région Sud-Ouest

 -

-Côtes du Marmandais , Coteaux du Quercy
+Côtes du Marmandais, Coteaux du Quercy

 The Pyrenean Piedmont

-It includes the vineyards further south:
+It gathers the vineyards further south:

 -